turingschool-projects/kwk-level3-swift/sessions/data_types_lab.markdown

 let string1 = "hello"
 let string2 = " there"
 var welcome = "\(string1) \(string2)"
-// welcome now equals "hello there
+// welcome is storing the string "hello there"
 ```

 If you have the strings `"Beyonce"` and `"Knowles"` in the following variables: